niloysh/5g-monarch/labs/lab2/README.md

 So far you have been visualizing time series data that is highly dimensional.
 That means you can narrow down your search results using multiple labels.

 Now, we are going to look at how you can aggregate over all these dimensions (e.g., labels).
-To do this, you can you aggregation functions such as `sum`, `avg`, `min` and `max`.
+To do this, you can aggregation functions such as `sum`, `avg`, `min` and `max`.

 Note that these operators do not aggregate over time, but **across multiple series at each point in time**.

-For example, now we can sum up our CPU usage of the SMF as follows:
+For example, now we can sum up CPU usage of the SMF as follows:

 ```
 sum(container_cpu_usage_seconds_total{pod=~".*smf.*"})